fuzzylogicxx/fuzzylogic/posts/the-new-html-search-element.md

 ## Do I have a use for this?

-If you have a search function or search page and currently miss the opportunity to offer a _search_ landmark via `role=search` you could do so (and improve things for your users) by providing a search landmark, either the old way or the new way.
+If you have a search function or search page and currently miss the opportunity to offer a _search_ landmark you could do so and improve the user experience.

 ## Can I use the `<search>` element today?

 As Scott mentions, it’s not yet available in browsers (although it likely will arrive soon).
 So if you added `<search>` (just as I’ve typed it there) to a page, it wouldn’t currently create a search landmark.
 So you _could_ wait for a while before using the element.
-Alternatively, because HTML’s design is intentionally geared toward a progressive enhancement mindset, you could take [Jeremy Keith’s approach](https://adactio.com/links/20054) and safely use the following today:=
+Alternatively, because HTML’s design is intentionally geared toward a progressive enhancement mindset, you could take [Jeremy Keith’s approach](https://adactio.com/links/20054) and safely use the following today:

     <search role="search">
      ...
     </search>

 Jeremy knows that when browsers encounter an HTML element they don’t know, they don’t break but rather treat it as an anonymous element and carry on.
-So he includes `<search>` to start adopting the new standard today, but bolts on `role=search` temporarily to manually provide the landmark until browsers understand `search`.
+So he includes `<search>` to start adopting the new element today, but bolts on `role=search` temporarily to manually provide the landmark until browsers understand `search`.
 He’ll then remove the `role=search` part once support for `search` is widespread.